owncloud/owncloud-sdk/README.md

 ### JSDocs

-To build the jsdocs, type this command and follow the instructions on the terminal :
+To build the jsdocs, type this command and follow the instructions on the terminal:

 ```
 $ yarn build:docs